Interception of the Rex: Subsequent history of the participants

 Andrews was not reappointed as commander of General Headquarters Air Force when his term expired on 1 March 1939.
 Exactly as happened with Billy Mitchell, he was returned in rank to colonel (his permanent establishment rank) and assigned as air officer of the Eighth Corps Area in San Antonio, Texas.
 His "exile" in San Antonio was brief, however.
 In August, prospective Army Chief of Staff Marshall had Andrews promoted over the objections of Secretary Woodring and General Craig, beginning a climb to higher command for Andrews that culminated in promotion to lieutenant general and appointment as commander of the European Theater of Operations.
 Many senior airmen believed he was possibly being groomed to command the Normandy invasion.
 However, Andrews was killed in the crash of a Consolidated B-24 Liberator long-range bomber in Iceland in May 1943 while returning to Washington, D.C.

-Capt.
-Archibald Y. Smith was promoted to colonel during World War II, commanded the 452nd Bomb Group (B-17) in the U.K., and became a prisoner of war in July 1944.
+Captain Archibald Y. Smith was promoted to colonel during World War II, commanded the 452nd Bomb Group (B-17) in the U.K., and became a prisoner of war in July 1944.
 Continuing his career after the war in the United States Air Force, he died in the crash of his Douglas B-26 in Oregon in April 1949.
-Cousland also became a colonel and commanded the first B-17 group in England, the 97th BG, although he was relieved of command by Col. Frank A. Armstrong just before it was to go into combat.
+Cousland also became a colonel and commanded the first B-17 group in England, the 97th BG, although he was relieved of command by Colonel Frank A. Armstrong just before it was to go into combat.
 Cousland finished the war commanding the 21st Bombardment Wing, a processing unit for personnel returning from overseas.

 Seven of the participants became general officers.
 Hull was recalled to active duty to be an intelligence officer in World War II, then remained in the Air Force as a career.
 He retired as a brigadier general in 1964.
 Meloy served as a brigadier general in the Air Transport Command and retired in 1946.
 Goddard was recognized as the principal aerial photography expert of the USAF and retired in 1953 as a brigadier general.
 Caleb V. Haynes and his crew won the MacKay Trophy in 1939 flying an earthquake relief mission to Chile in the Boeing XB-15, and delivered the first B-24 Liberator to the UK, pioneering the northern Atlantic route in July 1941.
 Assigned initially to the Tenth Air Force, he was the first commander of the Assam-Burma-China Ferry Command, the airlift operation flying supplies over the Hump to China.
-Haynes went on to command the bombers of the China Air Task Force under Maj.
-Gen. Claire Chennault, became a brigadier general, commanded the India Air Task Force, and retired from the USAF as a major general in 1953.
+Haynes went on to command the bombers of the China Air Task Force under Major General Claire Chennault, became a brigadier general, commanded the India Air Task Force, and retired from the USAF as a major general in 1953.